-We can’t control the insanity – er – “holiday cheer” at the mega shopping center, but we can offer some handy tips for shopping with children to help make your experience a bit merrier.
+We can’t control the insanity – or is that “holiday cheer”? – at the mega shopping center or outlets, but we can offer some handy tips for shopping with children to help make your experience a bit merrier.

 Before those curious little hands reach out for every overpriced and way-too-breakable knickknack within arm’s reach, give them something to do.
 The key here is diversion – whether it’s a pile of animal crackers on the stroller tray or a cherished toy.
 Nobody wants to shell out cash for a pile of glass shards.

 Remember, if a trip to the mall makes you cranky, imagine how it must feel to the child imprisoned in his or her stroller (or pint-sized shoes) for hours at a time.
 Anyone, regardless of age, deserves to be rewarded for surviving the stores during the holidays.

 During the holidays, there’s really no “right” time to hit the mall.
 But you may be able to save your last frayed nerve by making sure your youngster is well-rested before heading out.
 In other words, if your little angel reenacts scenes from The Exorcist at 3 o’clock on the dot, avoid all public places during this time of day.
 If your child is a super-sound sleeper, however, you may want to turn their nap time into your mall time.

 If you know you’ll be spending more time at one store in particular, plan to go there during snack time, so the kids will be less anxious.
 Or arm yourself with a bag of pennies and make a stop for some fountain fun before making the pilgrimage to Pottery Barn.
 And remember: Build-in time for the kids to burn off some energy at the kid court or stand in line to see Santa.

 Make a list, check it twice; hire a babysitter, that’s our advice!
 When all else fails, drop the kids off and plan to do some hardcore shopping.
 Whether you make a night of it with your spouse, pals or hoof it alone, the point is that you have to think long-term.

 Get more advice on making the holidays less stressful with little ones.

-This post was originally published in 2009 and has been updated for 2016.
+This post was originally published in 2009 and is updated regularly.